wiseaidev/awesome-python/Chapter_01 : Introduction and Language Syntax.md

 ## 3.3.1 Names <a name="3.3.1"></a>

 Names are attached, as we saw previously, to objects.
-Names are stored in the namespace as the following exemple shows:
+The following method shows the names that are stored in the namespace:

 ```python
 >>> dir()